uncenter/uncenter.dev/src/content/posts/making-create-eleventy-app.md

 tags: ['11ty']
 title: Making Create Eleventy App
 date: 2023-03-05
-description: The process of making a new tool for creating Eleventy sites!
+description: The process of making a new tool for creating Eleventy sites
 # cspell:ignore Bjankord
 ---